binzhu-MS/BizChatScripts/examples/README.md

-# Example Data Files
+# Example Data Files and Demonstrations

-This folder contains sample input data for demonstrating the BizChatScripts framework.
+This folder contains sample input data and demonstration scripts for the BizChatScripts framework.

-## Files
+## Data Files

 ### `example_simple_scorer_input.json`
 Sample texts for the simple scoring example.